 Fasten the Bottom and Top Plates

 With the hammer and nails, nail each of the studs between the top and bottom plates.
-Face-nail at the ends rather than toe-nailing.
+Face-nail through the plates and into each stud at the ends rather than toe-nailing.

 Glue the Bottom Spacer

 With the carpenter's glue, glue the bottom foam spacer to the bottom plate.
 Wipe any excess clean and let it thoroughly dry.
 The spacer protects the floor from marring.

 Raise and Secure the Wall to the Ceiling